jquery/jquery-mousewheel/README.md

 ## The Deltas...

-The combination of Browsers, Operating Systems, and Devices offer a huge range of possible delta values.
+The combination of browsers, operating systems, and devices offer a huge range of possible delta values.
 In fact if the user uses a trackpad and then a physical mouse wheel the delta values can differ wildly.
 This plugin normalizes those values so you get a whole number starting at +-1 and going up in increments of +-1 according to the force or acceleration that is used.
 This number has the potential to be in the thousands depending on the device.